aditen/x-stance-models/README.md

 # Running evaluation with docker
 First, build the image (replace eval-test with your desired name) using the following command: ``docker build -t eval-test .``
-Then, run it with the following command: ``docker run -p 5000:5000 -v /var/you_models_location:/var/model_app/.results eval-test``
+Then, run it with the following command: ``docker run -p 5000:5000 -v /var/you_models_location:/var/model_app/.models eval-test``
 Replace /var/you_models_location with the location where you store the models

+The evaluation app is also deployed on https://x-stance-eval.iten.engineering

+It has two endpoints: /predict_bow and /predict_attention Both expect a JSON body consistng of a question and comment attribute, for example:

+``
+{"question": "Ist das wichtig?", "comment": "Ja wichtig, sehr wichtig sogar.
+Bürokratie ftw"}
+``

+It then again returns a status code of 200 if a prediction can be made and a JSON of the following shape.
+The attention pipeline contains further a 3D double matrix as ``attnWeights`` property:

+``
+{
+    "tokens": [
+        "ist",
+        "das",
+        "wichtig",
+        "?",
+        "<sep>",
+        "ja",
+        "wichtig",
+        ",",
+        "sehr",
+        "wichtig",
+        "sogar",
+        ".",
+        "bürokratie",
+        "<unk>"
+    ],
+    "result": "FAVOR",
+    "modelEvaluationDuration": 0.0024328231811523438
+}
+``

 # ToDos:
 - Use XXModelProperties in Actual models to determine the parameters instead of passing them from pipeline
-- Publish finally